-The notes are a new issue of securities with no established trading market.
-Application will be made to list the notes on the Luxembourg Stock Exchange in accordance with the rules and regulations of the
+Application has been made to list the notes on the New York Stock Exchange in accordance with the rules and regulations of the New York Stock Exchange.

-Luxembourg Stock Exchange.
 Vale Overseas does not intend to apply for listing of the notes on any other securities exchange or for quotation of the notes on any automated dealer quotation system.
-We have been advised by the underwriters that they presently intend to make a market in the notes after completion of the offering.
+We have been advised by the underwriter that it presently intends to make a market in the notes after completion of the offering.
 However, they are under no obligation to do so and may discontinue any market-making activities at any time without any notice.
 We cannot assure the liquidity of the trading market for the notes or that an active public market for the notes will develop.
 If an active public trading market for the notes does not develop, the market price and liquidity of the notes may be adversely affected.